kubiskap/Karloss/README.md

 ## How it works
 The data input into the software is a set of packets captured and stored in a `.pcap` file.

-`Pyshark`, a package integrating Wireshark into Python, is used to get the raw encoded data.
+`Pyshark`, a package integrating Wireshark into Python, is used to extract the raw encoded data.
 The `asn1tools` package is used to decode the raw data using ASN.1 files, whose location is specified in `config.json` for each type of message configured.

 Additionally, the `asn1tools` package is used to compile the ASN.1 files into a dictionary.
 A custom recursive function is used to rebuild this dictionary data into a nested dictionary that resembles the structure of each C-ITS data packet.